Zinaida Vengerova: Biography

-Vengerova was born on April 19, 1867 in Sveaborg.
+Vengerova was born on April 19, 1867, in Sveaborg.
 Her mother, Paulina Iul'evna (Pauline Wengeroff), came from a wealthy family and was also a published author.
 Her grandfather on her mother's side, Ieguda Epstein, was noted for his commentaries about the Talmud.
 Her father, Chonon (Afanasy), was a banker in Minsk.
 Vengerova had two brothers and four sisters.
 Semyon, the older of her two brothers, became an author, academic, literary historian, and, like Vengerova, a literary critic.
 He is considered a pioneer of Russian literary history.

 Vengerova grew up in Saint Petersburg before her family moved to Minsk, where she completed her gymnasium education in 1881.
 At an early age, Vengerova was exposed to literature and foreign languages.
 She continued her education in Vienna, where she studied in western European literature and went back to St. Petersburg to study at the Institute of Higher Studies for Women from 1884 to 1887.

 Vengerova relocated to Paris, where she took classes in literature at the Sorbonne.

 She became acquainted with and was a long-time friend of Olga Petit, the first French woman to become a lawyer.
 In 1925, Vengerova married the symbolist poet Nikolai Minsky.

-Vengerova was an emigré in Berlin, then Paris, and London.
+Vengerova was an émigré in Berlin, then Paris, and London.
 She went to live with her sister Isabelle Vengerova - a noted pianist - in New York after her husband's death in 1937 and lived there for four years.
 She died in 1941.